TiwariManis/Review/README.md

 # Flipkart web scraper

-This is Flipkart `Product Web Scraper build` using scrapy module of `python'.
+This is Flipkart `Product Web Scraper build` using scrapy module of `python'

 ## Features